 "Best fit Expert Coaches" with

-demonstrable specialist industry knowledge are the hottest property in
+a demonstrable specialist toolkit and industry specific knowledge are

 basic assumption of executive / leadership / organizational / corporate /

 business coaching emerging in the marketplace is that it is important

 to understand the coachee's environment and, in particular, the leadership